 I prefer pull saws.
 I can handle them better, compared to the traditional push-style saws.
 It’s easier for me to grip the handle with two hands and pull it through the wood.
 The blade binds up a LOT less for me.

-- Great for crafting, home décor and decorating projects around the house
+- Soft comfortable ergonomic grip and clean modern design makes this tool great for crafting, home décor and decorating projects

 My new reality is that we have duplicates of many tools.
 That’s OK!
 Trust me!
 If you’re using tools that make the job difficult, consider searching for a different size/weight that suits YOU!
 You have to invest a bit of time – and unfortunately a little money – to find those perfect tools but the payout will be tremendous.

 And to the tool manufacturers – if you market a line for women, do NOT make it pink.
 Do NOT make it weaker.
 Make it just as functional, but a little easier for us to hold.
 Not a lot to ask for, I think.
 So, my title of Size Does Matter From A Woman’s Perspective is accurate – at least for me.